mino29/arch-i3/README.md

 # arch-i3
-Dotfiles for my i3wm config
+Dotfiles for my i3wm config.
+These can be annoyingly long and dull, because it's also a reminder of how I set them up to myself.
+Hope you find theme useful in some way.

 ## Programs that I use

 OS: Arch Linux
 Machine: 2020 13.3" Razer Blade Stealth
 Terminal: Kitty/Urxvt
+Terminal Prompt: Powerlevel10k
 WM: i3
 Status bar: polybar
 fetch: neofetch/macchina